Boundary Components of Mumford-Tate Domains: Abstract

 \section{Abstract}

 We study certain spaces of nilpotent orbits in the Hodge domains introduced by \cite{GGK}, and treat a number of examples.
 More precisely, we compute the Mumford-Tate group of the limit mixed Hodge structure of a generic such orbit.
 The result is used to present these spaces as iteratively fibered algebraic-group orbits in a minimal way.
-We conclude with two applications to variations of Hodge structure.